March 19, 2019

 All of this is changing.

 As the country develops (albeit slowly), new hotels and hostels and restaurants spring up so often they may not even be listed yet, relying instead on word of mouth.
-Yes, it is expensive, as it has grown to accommodate the aid workers and UN staff who helped it through its transition. with all that aid money (and UN money before that) coming in.
+Yes, it is expensive, as it has grown to accommodate the aid workers and UN staff who helped it through its transition.

 Rather than deterring you, these are actually perfect reasons for immediate East Timor travel planning – before it begins to look like every place else.